-This was my destination of choice on a recent solo road trip from New York, and along with the city being full of interesting restaurants, bars, events, breweries, shows and classes, the people were extremely welcoming; as in, within two days I literally felt like I had a friend’s circle.
+This was my destination of choice on one of my recent solo road trips from New York, and along with the city being full of interesting restaurants, bars, events, breweries, shows, and classes, the people were extremely welcoming; as in, within two days I literally felt like I had a friend’s circle.

-When this is the case, I recommend the following things to do in Denver.
+When this is the case, I recommend the following things to do in Denver, Colorado.

 1. Creative Craft Cocktails at Williams & Graham

 I was taken here on a date, and I was extremely impressed.
 Named the Best Bar in America at the 2015 Tales of the Cocktail, you enter a “book shop” where a shelf opens into a moody speakeasy.

 Pro Tip: For those wanting to make heavenly cocktails at home check out Jerry Thomas’ Bartenders Guide: How To Mix Drinks 1862, the first cocktail book ever written!

 As I wasn’t directly in downtown I had to make use of public transportation (and the occasional car service).

 I would often take the train to Union Station in downtown and grab a B-Cycle from there, getting lost in the local parks and neighborhoods.